 If the winds are strong, it will not be safe for small water crafts to be out at sea during the next few days.

 Will the supermoon bear some superfish or supercatch?
 The only way to find out for certain is to go fishing.
 We can always use another excuse to wet our lines.
-Just in case it does produce good fishing and those of us who are skeptics will have to wait until November 2016 before the moon ever comes this close again.
+Just in case it does produce good fishing and those of us who are skeptics will have to wait until the next time the moon ever comes this close again.

 If you do go fishing and had a super time, don’t forget to share your story with the rest of us!
 Tight-lines!